kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

-MESH is written in a inheritance manner, so most of the functions in the base class can be directly accessed by subclasses.
+MESH is written in an inheritance manner, so most of the functions in the base class can be directly accessed by subclasses.
 Usage of MESH involves writing a Lua script to call into various parts of MESH.
 Here we describe all of the MESH base class functions that can be called within the Lua environment.

 For which functions can be called for a given geometry, please read the pages [SimulationPlanar](planar.md), [SimulationGrating](grating.md) and [SimulationPattern](pattern.md) for the geometries you are simulating.